Chapter 1 : Lucy in the Sky with Diamonds

 To breathe is to forget.
 To breathe is to pretend.

-She once told Lorcan that she didn't have time for love and had watched as he had wiggled his hands.
+She once told Lorcan that she didn't have time for love and had watched him wiggle his fingers at her.
 Cobwebs, Diamond-girl.

 Charlie clinks their glasses and she knows that this is the beginning of her latest chapter.
 Lucy in love.